 Getting along with your neighbors makes your community a better place to live!
-Whether you're out of eggs to bake some brownies that you need for tomorrow or if you just need someone to look after your place while you're out of town, here are 7 simple tips on how to become the best neighbor on the block.
+Whether you're out of eggs to bake some brownies that you need for tomorrow or if you just need someone to pick up a few groceries for you while they're out, here are 6 simple tips on how to become the best neighbor on the block.

 Noise travels way farther than you'd think.
 Make sure not to play loud music past quiet hours and bring your barking dog inside (especially at night when people are trying to sleep).